 - Provide flexible hours to your staff, including seasonal hours

 - Allow employees to work from home when they need to – providing your staff with laptops and the correct equipment makes working remotely much more possible

 - Implement less rigid lunch schedules – your employees know how long they get for lunch and what their to-do list looks like.
 Trust them to make the right decision and juggle their own time effectively.

 - Create a more relaxed workplace.
 Encourage staff to engage in social or team-building activities that get them working better together.
 It’s also good to get them to talk about things other than work!
 It helps with workforce bonding and establishing your company culture

 - An open door policy to encourage your employees to be more honest and communicate more with leaders and managers

-- Create a culture to encourage emotional intelligence
+6. Create a culture of workplace emotional intelligence

 Improving emotional intelligence takes practice.
 Businesses should create a culture where employees and managers alike can practice and perfect their emotional intelligence.
 It shows your employees that your business cares which is good for their over wellbeing.

 Company culture is very important when it comes to increasing emotional intelligence in the workplace – we have a whitepaper on the very topic.
 Take a look!

 Cultivate a positive work environment